Eastern Sicily, including Ortigia in Siracusa,

 Discover the rich and unique culture of this beautiful Mediterranean Island.
 With a flavor all its own, Sicily’s language, food, architecture, art, and history reflect the legacies of all the nations that have conquered it.
 Gaze upon astonishing archaeological treasures, stunning baroque villages, splendid countryside, and breathtaking towns perched between the sky and the sea.

-9 days/8 nights
+9 days/10 nights

 Discover the rich and unique culture of this beautiful Mediterranean Island.
 With a flavor all its own, Sicily’s language, food, architecture, art, and history reflect the legacies of all the nations that have conquered it.
 Gaze upon astonishing archaeological treasures, stunning baroque villages, splendid countryside, and breathtaking towns perched between the sky and the sea.

-Please inquire about 2022 pricing
+Please inquire

 Please join Tour Director Sandy Gregory for this wonderful adventure through Italy, or contact us to help you create your own independent travel experience with our Concierge Travel Services.